Bills’ free agency needs handcuffed by spending limitations

 RESTRICTED FREE AGENTS: OL Ike Boettger, DB Levi Wallace, P Corey Bojorquez.

-NEEDS: Coming off their deepest playoff run since the 1993 season, the Bills are focused on using their limited space under the salary cap to retain their own free agents.
+NEEDS: Coming off their deepest playoff run since the 1993 season, the Bills focused on using their limited space under the salary cap to retain their own free agents.
 It began Thursday, when Buffalo re-signed starting linebacker Matt Milano to a four-year contract.
 Milano’s return, however, came at a price after the Bills freed up more than $14.4 million in cap space by releasing receiver John Brown and defensive lineman Quinton Jefferson.
-Offensive line is a priority, with GM Brandon Beane first focusing on attempting to bring back Feliciano before the market opens.
-Another candidate to re-sign is McKenzie, whose speed and versatility filled a valuable ”gadget” role on offense and special teams.
-Otherwise, expect the Bills to also consider targeting a mid-priced tight end or cornerback.
+The Bills created additional room by restructuring several existing contracts.
+GM Brandon Beane then turned his focus on keeping his starting offensive line intact by re-signing Daryl Williams and Jon Feliciano.
+The re-signings currently leave Buffalo with little to spend once the market opens with the team having needs at tight end and cornerback.

 —